filipsnastins/tomodachi-testcontainers/README.md

 - `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH=examples/` - specify just a directory, Dockerfile is inferred automatically
 - `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH=examples/Dockerfile.testing` - explicitly specify the Dockerfile name

-⚠️ Make sure that the environment variable is set before running `pytest` - e.g. with [pytest-env](https://pypi.org/project/pytest-env/) plugin or by setting it in the shell before running `pytest`.

 ### Running Tomodachi container from pre-built image